Miouyouyou/matrix-coturn-docker-setup/README.md

 If you generated the Let's Encrypt SSL certificates using the method described in this document, here's how you can renew your certificates.

-While the docker-compose services running :
+Execute the following comands while docker-compose is `up` :

 ```bash
 docker run -v $PWD/letsencrypt:/etc/letsencrypt -v $PWD/static/:/var/lib/letsencrypt certbot/certbot:latest renew